 Linton v.
 OmniComp, et al.

 Lawsuit brought by former 1/3 owner of OmniComp seeks compensation based on Enron’s acquisition of OmniComp.
-Trial date has been set for January 12, 2001, with dispositive motions due November 6, 2000.
-We are drafting a motion for summary judgment,scheduling remaining depositions, and continuing to explore settlement opportunities.
+Trial date has been continued until March of 2001.
+We have filed a motion for summary judgment, and are continuing to explore settlement opportunities.
 (Lawyer: M. Smith; Outside Counsel: Tom Allen of Reed, Smith, Shaw & McClay)

+Mark Hurd v.
+Turner Enterprises.

+We have been brought into this personal injury action as a cross-defendant arising out of personal injuries suffered by a former Bentley employee at a company function in 1998.
+Plaintiff’s medicals are approximately $30M, so total claim at trial will likely be less than $200M.
+(Lawyer: A. Wu, B. Vote; Client: D. Huth; Outside Counsel: Pamela Robberson of Andrews & Kurth (LA)

 Owens Corning Bankruptcy.

 Owens Corning and EES are parties to a number of agreements pursuant to which EES provides commodity management, project financing and other services to Owens Corning.
 On October 5, 2000, Owens Corning filed a petition for reorganization under Chapter 11 of the U.S. Bankruptcy Code.
 Owens Corning has listed EES as one of its largest unsecured creditors.
 EES is working aggressively to obtain payment of prepetition amounts owed to EES and assumption by Owens Corning of all agreements of EES and Owens Corning.
 (Lawyer: B. Rapp; Client: D. Leff; Outside Counsel: D. Stewart, B. Wallander of Vinson & Elkins)